 Ever since I read my first (and favorite) TJR book, the universally beloved The Seven Husbands of Evelyn Hugo, it was clear she was an author whose catalog should be devoured.

 So I did!
 (I have now read them ALL.)
 And now I am here to share the results with you so you can pick your first or next read from my list of all the Taylor Jenkins Reid books ranked.

 Beginning with 2017’s The Seven Husbands of Evelyn Hugo, which spans Hollywood from 1950s to the present, Reid more wholly immerses the reader into the lives of complex characters at a unique time and place.
-So, it’s no surprise that this and her two subsequent novels, about a Daisy Jones & The Six (about a 1970s rock band) and Malibu Rising (taking place in 1980s Malibu) comprise my top 3 favorite books from her catalog (and are generally the most loved books of readers across the board).
+So, it’s no surprise that this and her two subsequent novels, Daisy Jones & The Six (about a 1970s rock band) and Malibu Rising (taking place in 1980s Malibu) comprise my top 3 favorite books from her catalog (and are generally the most loved books of readers across the board).

 As I share all the Taylor Jenkins Reid books, I must note it’s always hard to rate books in order, especially when they are ALL as good as these.
 I do it because I know it helps readers decide what to read next, and I also try to focus on who each book is best for, as my opinion may differ from someone else’s!